njustkmg/OMML/doc/update.md

 # Recent Update

 2023.1.14
-- Add visualization model TSNE
+- Add visualization model TSNE，only EarlyFusion、LateFusion、TMCFusion、LMFFusion on Twitter2015、Twitter2017 can be adapted.

 2022.11.14
 - Add model CPRC